GSA/digitalgov.gov/content/communities/federal-communicators.md

 ---

-This community was established in recognition that communication is an essential function for government activities at all organizational levels.
-Our members are dedicated to the goals of improving communication and understanding among all people, and helping make government more effective.
+The Federal Communicators Network (FCN) was established in recognition that communication is an essential function for government activities at all organizational levels.
+Our community members are dedicated to the goals of improving communication and understanding among all people, and helping make government more effective.

 ## What We Do